Santa Paula High School

 Santa Paula High School (SPHS) is a public comprehensive high school in Santa Paula, California, United States.
 It is one of two high schools in the Santa Paula Unified School District.
-The principal is Elizabeth Garcia.
+The principal is Daniel Guzman.

 History

 The school was founded in 1889 as the Santa Paula Academy, a private school run by the Congregational Church Association.
 Between 1889 and 1891, the school expanded to become Santa Paula's first school offering education beyond elementary grades.
 The cornerstone was laid on April 24, 1889.
 The Santa Paula Academy was built with money contributed by Wallace L. Hardison, C.H.
 McKevett, J.M.
 Sharp, and N.W.
 Blanchard.
 Curriculum for the school included the Latin language, Greek and Roman history, medieval and modern history, English, algebra, trigonometry, chemistry, and physics.

 In 1891, the California state legislature provided for incorporation of union high school districts.
 The city of Santa Paula agreed with the Congregational Church Association to convert Santa Paula Academy to a public school and renamed it Santa Paula High School.

 Santa Paula High School expanded rapidly throughout the early 20th century.
 In 1905, the land between 6th and 7th streets was bought, but later exchanged for the ground between 5th and 6th streets in 1909.
 That year, there were only 100 students enrolled at Santa Paula High School.
 In 1912, the school purchased the land where the gymnasium now stands.
 Enrollment had increased to 125 students, and there were six faculty members.
 In 1914, a three-story concrete school was built with a concrete shop in the rear for vocational training.
 Every classroom now had electric clocks.
 The original frame building was moved to Briggs School, an elementary school just outside the city of Santa Paula.